 - Wetlands adjacent to jurisdictional waters

-Within these four categories of jurisdictional WOTUS, key changes that we’ve identified as having the greatest impact for our clients include:
+Within these four categories of jurisdictional WOTUS, fundamental changes that we’ve identified as having the most significant impact on our clients include:

 - Removal of jurisdictional status for ephemeral streams